Explorer Post 1010 has four engineering projects.

 The program starts in September and runs to qualification flights by April.

 The national fly-off is in May.
-We have had TARC teams since 2005, with many in the national fly-off.
+We have had ARC teams since 2005, with many in the national fly-off.

-It must carry one large egg, with an approved altimeter.
+It must carry an egg and altimeter.
 The booster and

-the cargo units must come down together under a parachute.
+cargo unit must come down together under a parachute.
 Launches are in

 |